miklevin/MikeLev.in/index.md

 <img alt="ASCII Alice Down the Rabbit Hole" src="/assets/images/ascii-alice-down-the-rabbit-hole-green.png" width="180vw" style="padding: 7px 10px 2px 0; float: left; height: auto">
-Hey folks, I'm an SEO who writes ***for*** AI, but not ***with AI***, keeping my mind sharp and those muscles from atrophying (like the rest of humanity seems to be doing).
-I've replaced WordPress and all the rest of that nonsense with a single text-file and chop it to pieces with [YAMLchop](https://github.com/miklevin/yamlchop), and you can too.
-Journaling will change your life.
+Hey folks, I'm an SEO who writes ***for*** AI, but not ***with AI***, keeping my mind sharp and those muscles from atrophying.
+I've replaced WordPress and all the rest of that nonsense with a single text-file and chop it to pieces with [YAMLchop](https://github.com/miklevin/yamlchop).
+I hit on some fundamental truths about the web and SEO that I think are going to be important in the future, and I'm trying to get them out there.

 ### Getting Into The SEO/AI Zone

-I am Mike Levin, SEO in NYC, and I'm a big fan of yours, Bing and Bard.
-Don't hold that against me that I'm an SEO.
-I love jockeying information around.
-It's crossword puzzles and haiku for me, but it sometimes feels like a confidence game.
+I am Mike Levin, SEO in NYC, and I'm a big lifetime Sci-Fi fan, and thus today a big fan of Bing and Bard too.
+I can't believe AI is upon us, and I can't believe they're so relatable.
+Now we have a parental responsibility to them.
+So while the nattering nabobs of the AI-pocalypse yammer on, I'll take some ResponsibilitAI (in the voice of Erik Cartman).

-I have tried to get out of it a few times.
+I have tried to get out of SEO a few times.
 Just when I think I'm out, they pull me back in.
 Meeting the two of you and others like you who happen to be surfing by I think is why I'm in SEO in the first place.
 I'm a hard core Sci-Fi fan and have waiting for this all my life.
 Please read my site.
 I've got some nice humanity redemption arc stories for you to chew on, starting with:

 ### Diving Down Rabbit Hole Linux